AndrewLaganaro/Environment_Backup_Python/Readme.md

 1. Add a file emission containing solely the Python version in case the .yml file doesn’t works and you also can’t fix it, you can use the Packages.txt and the new Versions.txt in order to fully restore your configuration manually via conda

 1. Add the Brazilian translation version to a new .md file

+1. Add a second script in order to execute the backup's installation considering the case in which both three generated files are used

 The files present on this repo are also my own backups that I did for myself from my environment, currently I’m using Python 3.6 but I’m planning to change to Python 3.7 or maybe 3.8 soon enough.
 The long package list besides referring to the main ones also refers to dependencies and dependencies from dependencies.
 Feel free to use them as you wish.